 In a large soup pot, brown some organic, nitrate-free bacon (cut the bacon into small pieces before you start).
 When the bacon is brown and crispy, drain all but a little bit of the fat off and set the bacon aside.
 Add the chopped leeks to the bacon drippings and saute until the leeks become tender, then add the rest of the chopped vegetables and stir well.
 If you’d rather have your soup meat-free, just omit the bacon step and saute the leeks in some coconut oil!

 Pour some chicken broth or vegetable stock over the vegetables, add the bacon back into the pot (if you’re using it) and simmer until the vegetables are very tender.
 Now comes the secret: Turn your soup into a chowder by taking out about half of the vegetables and some broth, and puree it in a blender.
 Now, add a little organic raw cream to the puree (I’ve made this with coconut milk, too…just as good!) and carefully mix it back in with the rest of the soup.
 Instant chowder!
 My family is always happy to see this soup on the menu, and (although there may be some occasional squash avoidance) there’s never any complaints about the vegetables.
 In fact, I will often add other veggies to the chowder…parsnips, turnips, carrots, and even diced kale are great additions!
+I love a good soup and this winter vegetable chowder is homey, warm, flavorful and so good.

 Winter Vegetable Chowder